DynamoDS/RefineryPrimer/README.md

 * **Understand** what generative design is by defining the base concepts and terminology you need to know.
 * **Explore** how these techniques can be used to solve practical challenges commonly found in AEC design projects.
-* **Learn** how to use Autodesk’s newest generative design tools such as Project Refinery, through practical workflows.
+* **Learn** how to use Autodesk’s newest generative design tools such as Generative Design, through practical workflows.

 ## Why Make a Primer?